barbagroup/cloud-repro/response_to_reviewers.md

 * Is Azure superior performance a result of tuning, configuration, or age? —We didn't apply any manual tuning: both machines are running the same code, but of course the compiler versions are different, and the hardware is different.
 We are not emphasizing in this paper that performance is "superior" on Azure: just that it is a viable alternative to on-premises HPC clusters (because many researchers continue to be skeptical of cloud).
 We noticed that the reviewer twice mentions that we're using a "six-year old HPC system."
 Even if this is an old machine, it is what we have at our university and it is probably the situation for the majority of university researchers that they don't have much choice in regards to the local machines they run on.
 We certainly are not attempting to do an "apples to oranges" comparison of performance.
 The point is to dispel the misconception that cloud is (still) inadequate.
 * Do we need the OSU benchmark results?
 We want to showcase that public cloud offerings have improved in the last few years.
 Our benchmark results show comparable networking performances between our university-managed HPC cluster and Microsoft Azure.
 We believe it is important to highlight these results as it is still common wisdom that public clouds are inadequate for computational research using HPC.
 Moreover, Freniere et al. (2016; Computing in Science & Engineering, 18(5), 68) used the same benchmark to compare their local cluster with AWS EC2 and reported performance degradation in networking.
 With these results, we are updating the readers of CiSE on the improvements of a public cloud such as Microsoft Azure.
-* We do not know the cause the variance in runtime for the Poisson benchmark.
+* We do not know the cause of the variance in runtime for the Poisson benchmark.
 However, the benchmark was executed 5 times within a single job task (and thus, on the same physical node), so the variation is not due to Job/Node placement.
 We have updated the caption of Fig. 3 (Poisson benchmark), detailing the number of MPI processes and the number of GPU devices used per node.

 **Changes**